rashid1844/RNN-Password-Generator/README.md

 ## Analysis:
 Viewing the results graph, we can notice multiple possible paprmeter combinations.
-But considering the training time as well, we chose the (512 hidden layers, batch of 512, and an epoch of 4).
+But considering the training time as well, we chose the (512 hidden layers, batch of 512, and an epoch of 4) which achieved a hit rate of 16%.

 ## Acknowledgment: